sports-performance/fitbit-demo/README.md

 ### Running fitbit_data.py:

 &nbsp;&nbsp;&nbsp;**Step 1:<br>**
 &nbsp;&nbsp;&nbsp;Modify the file .env to include your access token (between quotes).
+If your access token is more than 8 hours old, get a new one.

 &nbsp;&nbsp;&nbsp;**Step 2:<br>**
 &nbsp;&nbsp;&nbsp;Run the program by typing the following command in the same terminal window: python3 fitbit_data.py (python in Windows).
 Sample output below.